noumenapay/docs/README.md

 A: "1990-01-01"

-- According to the API documentation the parameter “doc_type” can be “Passport”, “National ID card” and “Driving Licence” .
+- According to the API documentation the parameter “doc_type” can be “Passport”, “National ID card”.
 Which values should we send for Residency Verification (level 2)?

 A：Only support Passport right now.
-Only need
+Only need "front_doc" in this vertion, please fill  "back_doc" and "mix_doc" with empty.

-- What is the meaning of the parameter “mix_doc” (Other clicked pictures)?
+- What is the meaning of the parameter "mix_doc"?
 What is required for?

 A: Photo with certificate in hand, Please fill in empty.